-RoPE, as introduced in Sec.\ref{subsec: preliminaries}, is a widely-used positional encoding scheme utilized in popular LLMs such as Llama, GLM, PaLM.
-It offers advantages such as relative distance decay, training stability, compatibility with linear attention, and better length extrapolation capabilities compared to the traditional Sinusoidal PE, as demonstrated in various experiments \cite{press2021train,chen2023extending}, albeit not that satisfactory.
+RoPE, as introduced in Sec.~\ref{subsec: preliminaries}, is a widely-used positional encoding scheme utilized in popular LLMs such as Llama and GLM.
+It offers advantages such as relative distance decay, training stability, compatibility with linear attention, and better length extrapolation capabilities compared to the traditional SinPE, as demonstrated in various experiments ~\cite{press2021train,chen2023extending}, albeit not that satisfactory.
 Therefore, several research works have aimed to extend RoPE using various strategies to enhance its length extrapolation capabilities.

 \textbf{Scaling Strategies}.
-Recent approaches by simply scaling it to extrapolate the inference context length with minimal or no fine-tuning \cite{chen2023extending, ntk-aware-rope}, has gained prominence within the community.
-In LEX \cite{sun2022length}, the authors introduce an extended causal RoPE called XPOS, which incorporates an additional exponential decay term to scale RoPE, as illustrated in Eq.\ref{eq: lex_xpos}, where $\gamma \in (0,1)$ is a scalar hyper-parameter.
-Similar techniques have been previously employed in PermuteFormer \cite{chen2021permuteformer} to adapt to the linear attention introduced by Performer \cite{choromanski2020rethinking}.
-Positional Interpolation (PI) \cite{chen2023extending} applies linear scaling on each position number from $n$ to $\frac{n}{\kappa}$, densifying the representation space to extend the farthest length boundary by $\kappa$ times (see Eq.\ref{eq: pi}).
-This strategy is experimentally shown to be more stable and require fewer fine-tuning steps than direct extrapolation.
+Recent approaches in the community have gained prominence by scaling to extrapolate inference context length with minimal or no finetuning~\cite{chen2023extending, ntk-aware-rope}.
+Aside from simple modifications to the \textit{base} parameter~\cite{xiong2023effective, ntk-aware-rope, roziere2023code}, LEX~\cite{sun2022length} introduces XPOS, an extended causal RoPE incorporating an additional exponential decay term, represented by Eq.~\ref{eq: lex_xpos}, where $\gamma \in (0,1)$ is a scalar hyper-parameter.
+Similar techniques are utilized in PermuteFormer~\cite{chen2021permuteformer} to adapt to Performer~\cite{choromanski2020rethinking}.
+Additionally, Positional Interpolation (PI)~\cite{chen2023extending} employs linear scaling on each position number from $n$ to $\frac{n}{\kappa}$, densifying the representation space to extend the length boundary by $\kappa$ times (cf. Eq.~\ref{eq: pi}).
+This strategy proves experimentally more stable and requires fewer finetuning steps than direct extrapolation.